CanDIG/federated-learning/docs/FL_experiments_structure.md

-# Mock Experiment
+# Experiment Structure
-This directory details the creation of an experiment for use in federated machine learning.
+The `experiments/mock-experiment` directory details the creation of an experiment for use in federated machine learning.
 We use these experiments in conjunction with the fl-server and fl-client services to generate federated-learning experiments in a reusable manner.
 We use docker volumes to migrate the generated experiment to each of the docker containers.
 To implement such an intricate system, we follow a specific format, alongside the use of OOP principles like Abstraction to yield a reusable experiment structure.

-## Directory Structure
+## Mock-Experiment Structure
 ```bash
 mock-experiment
 |__bases